FaeInterestingWorld/.github/profile/README.md

 One test for I-AGIs is the Silent Turing Test where the tester stays silent during a Turing Test and sees if the AI tries to resolve uncertainty by asking questions (without being pre-programmed to do so).

 Scenarios and tests can be designed to check if I-AGI's actions align with the IWH.

+---

+### Are FAEs preferable to other AI systems?

+Paradoxically, FAEs that are independent may be safer due to a better understanding of how its action may affect the world compared to human controlled proto-AGIs.
+Humans may not be able to fully predict the consequences of certain actions in an ever increasingly complex world nor react quickly enough to course correct.